CETO: Projects

-Perth Wave Energy Project (PWEP)
+Perth Wave Energy Project

+The Perth Wave Energy Project (PWEP), located off the coast of Garden Island, near Perth, Western Australia, aimed to provide power and water to the nearby HMAS Stirling naval base.
+The PWEP was supported by the Australian Renewable Energy Agency (ARENA) between 30 April 2012 until 31 December 2017 and had a project cost of almost $40m AUD with $13m from ARENA.

+Stage 1

-Stage 1, already been completed, involved the manufacture, deployment and testing of a single commercial-scale autonomous CETO unit off Garden Island.
+Stage 1 involved the manufacture, deployment and testing of a single commercial-scale CETO 3 unit off Garden Island.
+The devices was located in the Sepia Depression, between Garden Island and Five Fathom Bank, in approximately 25 m water depth.
+Construction began in 2010 with the device operational by April 2011.
 For this stage, the CETO unit was not connected to shore but was stand-alone and autonomous, providing telemetric data back to shore for confirmation and independent verification of the unit's performance.
+By May 2011, Carnegie announced they had successfully completed Stage 1, and had collected "an enormous amount of data" on the CETO 3 unit.